datanav/docs/DTLReferenceGuide.rst

        |   VALUES(value-expression{1})
        |
        | Returns the first value in VALUES that makes the FUNCTION expression
-         return a non-null value.
+         return a trueish value.
 The FUNCTION expression argument is optional, so if it is not given the first non-null value in VALUES is returned.
      - | ``["coalesce", "_S.tags"]``
        |